-- you elect to discontinue coverage, - you work at any job, - 6 months have passed after you stopped working due to disability, - your Workers' Compensation or Short-Term Disability ends, - you receive the maximum benefits under that say disability or Workers' Compensation, or - you become eligible for Medicare as your primary insurer.
+- you elect to discontinue coverage, - you work at any job, - 6 months have passed after you stopped working due to disability, - your Workers' Compensation or short-term disability ends, - you receive the maximum benefits under short-term disability or Workers' Compensation, or - you become eligible for Medicare as your primary insurer.
+Medicare is primary to this Plan after 6 months on short-term disability or Workers' Compensation benefits.